bradjacobs/excel-to-csv/README.md

 <details>
   <summary>Won't Fix...
 (Click To Expand)</summary>

-* Custome Date/Time Formatting or Handling
+* Custom Date/Time Formatting or Handling
-  * too many considerations of format, timezone shifting, etc
+  * too many considerations of format, timezone shifting, etc.
 * Custom Numeric Formatting or Handling
   * Do not want to deal with things like:
     * 2 vs 2.0
     * if 98% should be 0.98 or 98
     * international formats
-    * super large, super small numbers
+    * super large or super small numbers
     * etc
   * Harder to deal with in the advanced event implementation.
 * Multiple sheets to SINGLE CSV file.
   * too many concerns if sheets have a different structure.
-  * Easy for someone to do programmatically (just merge the SheetContent List<List<String>> values).
+  * can be done programmatically if desired (just merge the SheetContent List<List<String>> values).
 * Read all Excel files in a directory.
   * Not hard to write for those who would want that functionality.
 * Formula handling Option.